dim-pm/ProjectileTrails/README.md

 # ProjectileTrails
-An open-source plugin for PocketMine-MP spawns particles to the projectiles.
+An open-source plugin for PocketMine-MP.
+The purpose of this plug-in is to create a cool cosmetics for your Minecraft: Bedrock Edition server by spawning particles to the projectiles.

-## Features
-- permissions for each particle
-- UI form to toggle particles
-- stops spawning particles if the arrow is collided with a player or block

 ### Permissions
+`
 - projectiletrails.angryvillager
 - projectiletrails.enchantment
 - projectiletrails.explode